laro/Cilia/README.md

           }
       }
       ```
-    - In general you can replace every C/C++ for-loop with a while loop.
+    - In general you can replace every C/C++ for-loop with a while-loop.
         - ```
           for (<Initialization>; <Condition>; <Increment>) {
               <Body>